Just a reminder – having accepted the Terms & Conditions on the pop-up, you have agreed that:

 - Although apparently rantish by it’s shear length, this page has been appended over some 5 or so years.
 Please be amused, bemused, offended or bored by it in that context.

 - Any audiofool thugs looking for a place to vent their ignorance and punch each other are not welcome to comment here!
 Join the Facebook group “Audio Bullshit” instead.
-It’s already infiltrated by trolls and audiofools who don’t recognise themselves.
+It’s already infiltrated by trolls and audiofools who don’t recognise themselves as the targets.

 - Oh and is this a fat-shaming page?
 Not really.
 They shame themselves with excuses.
 The extra “!“s simply indicate an observed correlation. 😆